Ohio Health Savings Account (HSA) Plans – Compare Rates

 Preventive benefits are also covered at 100% with no waiting period.
 Some common covered preventive benefits are routine annual physicals, child immunizations, OBGYN visits, paps and mammograms.
 A debit card is issued by the bank that you choose, which helps simplify your record-keeping, and you receive a statement each month. you can also view your account transactions online.

 All plans also include “Essential Health Benefits” which are mandatory under the “Affordable Care Act” legislation.
 These are the 10 required components of your healthcare plan that form the foundation of the policy.
 Maternity, ER coverage, office visits, prescription drugs, and hospital expenses (inpatient and outpatient) are common benefits.
+Mental health coverage is also provided.

 Although a deductible applies to most non-preventative coverage, once that deductible and maximum out-of-pocket expense limit is reached, typically, there are no major differences when comparing to more expensive comprehensive plan options.
 Since maximum caps were removed several years ago, unlimited benefits are available for covered major medical claims.